 Tennis is a tough sport both, physically and mentally.
 It is all about precise timing in every stroke.
 Being off even a millisecond can be the difference between hitting a winner and producing an errant shot to lose the game.
 Talent, desire and mind-body skills are all components that work together to enhance a player’s performance.
+A tennis training aid may help you improve your skills whether you play the sports for fun or competition.
+You can get good quality tennis shoes at Racquets4U.
 Being a professional tennis player requires dogged determination and a will to sacrifice yourself in daily gruelling training regimes to become the best.
 Local professional tennis player Amanda Carreras has been doing just that for over 15 years.
 Now 26 and recently reaching an International Tennis Federation ranking career high of 274 in November last year, her growth has been exponential in 2016 as she begins to hit top form in what seems to be the best tennis in her career to date.

 But, it was some two decades ago, patrolling the periphery of the courts at Gibraltar Sandpits tennis courts, that a quick-footed five-year-old girl would harry down stray yellow tennis balls, switching direction spontaneously like a sprightly Pac-Man.
 Carreras’ mother and grandfather were stalwart members of the tennis club and would take their eager, soon to be Gibraltar’s tennis ‘Golden Girl’, to the courts while they trained.
 A keen runner at that age, and until she reached her teens, Carreras took part in the ‘Town Mile’ race with her mother and was awarded a certificate on live television, “When they gave me the certificate, I didn’t like it.
 What I really wanted was a trophy, so I threw it away live on GBC, causing quite a stir,” she said in a skype interview ahead of her last tournament of the year that was to be held in Dubai, “My mother was furious with me and I was aggrieved to have to apologise to officials.”